E-MailRelay

 Another approach is to copy message files out of the main spool directory before serving them up with POP, then the POP client can safely delete them without affecting SMTP forwarding.
 The --pop-by-name option should be used to do this.
 E-MailRelay will then serve up e-mail messages from a sub-directory of the main spool directory, with the sub-directory name being just the name that the POP client uses to authenticate.

 To get the e-mail message files into the --pop-by-name sub-directory a filter script can be used.
-This should just copy the new envelope file and content file into those sub-directories of the main spool directory for which there are matching entries in the POP secrets file.
+This should just copy the new envelope file into those sub-directories of the main spool directory for which there are matching entries in the POP secrets file.

 To save disk space the POP server using --pop-by-name will look for content files in the main spool directory if it cannot see the content file in the sub-directory.
 In that case the POP delete command will delete the envelope file from the sub-directory but only delete the content file if there are no other envelope files with the same name in either the main spool directory or any other sub-directory.

-Alternatively, another way to save disk space on Linux/Unix is for the filter script to copy content files using hard links.
+Alternatively, another way to save disk space on Linux/Unix is for the filter script to copy content files into the sub-directories but use hard links.

 The built-in delivery: filter also works well with --pop-by-name.
 It copies message files into sub-directories (now conceptually delivery mailboxes) according to who the message is addressed to.
 This requires an address verifier to interpret message recipient addresses as belonging to local users or not.
 See Delivery above for more information.